molily/molily.de/_posts/2020-11-21-testing-angular.md

 <aside class="margin-note">Async validators</aside>

 For the username, the email and the password, there are custom asynchronous validators.
-Via the `SignupService`, they talk to the (fake) back-end service to check whether username and email are available and to measure the password strength.
-These HTTP requests to the back-end turn the validation asynchronous.
+They check whether username and email are available and to measure the password strength.

+The asynchronous validators use the `SignupService` to talk to the (fake) back-end service.
+These HTTP requests turn the validation asynchronous.

 <aside class="margin-note">Error rendering</aside>

 When a validator returned some errors, corresponding error messages are shown below the form control.
-This repetitive task is outsourced to the [`ControlErrorsComponent`](https://github.com/molily/angular-form-testing/tree/main/client/src/app/components/control-errors).
+This repetitive task is outsourced to another Component

 <aside class="margin-note">invalid && (touched || dirty)</aside>

-`ControlErrorsComponent` displays the errors when the form control is *invalid* and either *touched* or *dirty*.
+The [`ControlErrorsComponent`](https://github.com/molily/angular-form-testing/tree/main/client/src/app/components/control-errors) displays the errors when the form control is *invalid* and either *touched* or *dirty*.

 - *Touched* means the user has focussed the control but it has lost the focus again (the `blur` event fired).
 - *Dirty* means the user has changed the value.

-For the `name` control, the interaction between the `input` element and the `ControlErrorsComponent` looks like this:
+For example, for the `name` control, the interaction between the `input` element and the `ControlErrorsComponent` looks like this:

 ```html
 <label>